Lewis Murphy (rugby league)

-Lewis Murphy is an English professional rugby league footballer who plays as a er for Wakefield Trinity in the Super League.
+Lewis Murphy (born 24 March 2002) is an English professional rugby league footballer who plays as a er for the St Helens R.F.C. in the Super League.

 Playing career

+Wakefield Trinity

 Murphy signed a professional contract with Wakefield in July 2021 having come through their academy and impressing at U19 level.

 Murphy made a quick impression in his first season, scoring seven tries in his first 13 appearances in the Super League.
 He scored a hat-trick for Wakefield against Hull F.C. on 19 August 2022 including an acrobatic first, in a triumph which all but secured his relegation threatened club with their Super League status for the 2023 season.

 In round 26 of the 2022 Super League season, Murphy scored four tries for Wakefield in their 34-18 victory over an understrength St Helens RFC team.

 On 7 March 2023, Murphy was ruled out for the remainder of the 2023 Super League season with an ACL injury.

+Sydney Roosters

+On 28 April 2023, it was announced that Murphy had signed a contract with the Sydney Roosters in the National Rugby League for the 2024 season.

+St Helens

+On 3 September 2024 after failing to make an NRL appearance for the Sydney Roosters, Murphy signed a two-year contract to join English side St Helens ahead of the 2025 Super League season.
+Murphy made his club debut for St Helens in round 1 of the 2025 Super League season and scored a try in their 82-0 victory over Salford.

+On 3 June 2025, it was announced that Murphy would miss at least eight weeks with a quad injury.